Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/Investigation-And-Hunting/Investigation_and_Hunting.md

 ### KQL Query 1 – Confirm PowerShell Execution

 The KQL query on DeviceProcessEvents confirmed that at 16:05 BST, Jenny’s VM executed powershell.exe from cmd.exe using the IEX and DownloadString to pull a script from GitHub.
-This aligns exactly with the Defender alerts for suspicious PowerShell activity and validates that the simulated T1059.001 attack produced real telemetry.
+This aligns exactly with the Defender alerts for suspicious PowerShell activity and validates that the T1059.001 attack produced real telemetry.

 [View KQL Query Results – Confirm PowerShell Execution](../KQL/KQL-Query-Confirm-Poweshell-Execution.PNG)